Overcoming analysis paralysis: the research-backed guide to deciding faster

 What makes overcoming analysis paralysis different for ADHD and parents?

 If you have ADHD, analysis paralysis often has a different flavor: hyperfocus on edge cases combined with executive function challenges.
-Russell Barkley’s 1997 research identified behavioral inhibition as the core ADHD deficit – the ability to pause an automatic response, which directly affects option evaluation and selection [9].
+Russell Barkley’s 1997 research identified behavioral inhibition as the core ADHD deficit, the ability to pause an automatic response [9].
+Difficulty pausing an automatic response is consistent with Barkley’s model of behavioral inhibition, which offers one lens on why holding several options in mind can feel harder.

 The solution isn’t the same as for neurotypical overthinkers.
-Shorten timeframes even more radically – 30 minutes, not 2 hours.
+Shorten timeframes even more radically, to 30 minutes rather than 2 hours.
 Use forced external deadlines.
-And use the two-option collapse aggressively – more options mean more hyperfocus traps.
+And use the two-option collapse aggressively, because more options mean more hyperfocus traps.

-Your actual fix isn’t a decision framework – it’s protecting a 30-minute block with zero interruptions.
+Your actual fix isn’t a decision framework.
+It is protecting a 30-minute block with zero interruptions.
 Decisions that would take two hours with full focus take five hours with fractured attention.

 Maximizer or satisficer: which decision style drives your paralysis?